-7 Real-Life Inspirations For Dickens’s A Christmas Carol
+7 Real-Life Inspirations For Charles Dickens’ A Christmas Carol

-A Christmas Carol was published 174 years ago this month, on December 19, 1843.
-The book took Charles Dickens just six weeks to write, during which time he wrote intensely and fanatically, only stopping to take occasional long walks through London in the early hours of the morning to clear his head.
-Less than two weeks after he completed it, the manuscript went to print; the first 6000 copies had sold out by Christmas Eve.
+Published in December 1843, A Christmas Carol took Charles Dickens just six weeks to write, during which time he wrote intensely and fanatically, only stopping to take occasional long walks through London in the early hours of the morning to clear his head.
+Less than two weeks after he completed it, the manuscript went to print; by Christmas Eve, the first 6000 copies had sold out.

 Despite the early success, the publication of A Christmas Carol was far from smooth.
-Having fallen out with his publisher, Dickens funded the print himself to ensure all profits were his, but his insistence on top-quality paper and an expensive leather binding meant that the total cost of production was eye-wateringly high.
-From the initial 6000 sales, he made just £230 profit (around £20,000/$30,000 today), having expected to earn closer to £1000.
+After falling out with his publisher, Dickens funded the print himself to ensure all profits were his, but his insistence on top-quality paper and an expensive leather binding meant that the total cost of production was eye-wateringly high.
+From the initial 6000 sales, he made a profit of just £230 (around £29,885, or $39,560 today), having expected to earn closer to about four to five times that amount.
 Worsening his financial woes, the book was pirated by a rival publisher named Parley’s Illuminated Library two months later.
-Dickens sued, but in response Parley’s merely declared themselves bankrupt, leaving him to pay his own legal costs, which amounted to £700 (around £56,000/$85,000 today).
+Dickens sued, but in response Parley’s merely declared themselves bankrupt, leaving him to pay his own legal costs, which amounted to £700 (around £90,953/$120,376 today).

 On October 5, 1843, Dickens spoke at a fundraising event at the Manchester Athenaeum, a local society engaged in promoting education in the city.
 At the time, Manchester was renowned across the world as one of the most important hubs of the Industrial Revolution, but its sudden growth had been at great social expense, and it’s believed that the strict utilitarian rules and poor pay imposed by factory owners on the city's workers inspired Ebenezer Scrooge’s own lack of charity and empathy—as he famously says, “Are there no prisons? … And the Union workhouses?
 Are they still in operation?”